Saturday, December 30, 2023

 • (Matthew 19:14) Jesus said, "Let the little children come to me".

-• (Mark 2:13–17) Levi, a tax collector, was brought into Jesus' inner circle.
+• (Mark 2:13–17) Levi, a tax collector, was brought into Jesus' inner circle; we know him as Matthew, the disciple.

 • (Mark 6:34) "When Jesus landed and saw a large crowd, he had compassion on them, because they were like sheep without a shepherd".